practicalddd/implementations/jakartaee/v8/payara/payara5.194+mysql/cargotracker/Readme.md

   # Running the application

     Execute maven command mvn install .
 This command builds the cargotracker application and creates a .war file in the target directory.
-    It also configures and installs Open Liberty into the target/liberty/wlp directory.

-    Execute maven command mvn liberty:start server.
-This goal starts an Open Liberty server instance.
-    The  pom.xml is already configured to start the application in this server instance.
+You can install it on a Payara server

   # JSON Requests (Test via Postman) ->